xia2/xia2/doc/sphinx/insulin_tutorial.rst

 beam centres are correct.
 If you provided a heavy atom there is a place to say how many to look for.

-Finally, if you have labelit installed xia2 will run this to update the beam positions.
-If this happens, you will see a comment to this effect above the BEAM records in the sweeps.

 The other mechanism for running xia2 is via a xinfo file, which explains the layout of the data set to xia2 explicitly.
 This is helpful if you wish to only process a subset of the measurements, or want to process data for an RIP